-De cember 31, 2023 December 31, 2022
+D December 31, 2023

-Guarantee notes issued \$ 1,126,705 1,382,260
+Guarantee notes issued \$ 1,058,785 1,126,705

 Endorsement guarantee \$ 35,000 35,000

 - (c) Green Far has entered into a contract with Taiwan Power Company since 2012 for the purchase and sale of electricity generated by solar power.
 The duration of the agreement is 20 years and shall commence on the agreed date.
-In addition, the contract stipulates that the electricity can only be used by power plants with equipment registered under the Energy Bureau of the Ministry of Economic Affairs in a single region, violation of this term would release Taiwan Power Company of its liability of the purchase fees of the period and grant Taiwan Power Company of the right to terminate the contract immediately. - (d) The Group purchased machinery and equipment from its supplier, Company E, wherein the Group claimed the equipment specifications submitted by Company E were incorrect; hence, the Group refused to pay for the items, resulting in Company E to file a lawsuit against the Group, demanding to be paid accordingly.
-As of December 31, 2023, the above-mentioned litigation matter was still in progress, in which the Group made the litigation deposit of \$13,526 thousand, recognized as other non-current assets, to a designated account in accordance with the court order.
+In addition, the contract stipulates that the electricity can only be used by power plants with equipment registered under the Energy Bureau of the Ministry of Economic Affairs in a single region, violation of this term would release Taiwan Power Company of its liability of the purchase fees of the period and grant Taiwan Power Company of the right to terminate the contract immediately. - (d) The Group purchased machinery and equipment from its supplier, Company E, wherein the Group claimed that the equipment specifications submitted by Company E were incorrect; hence, the Group refused to pay for the items, resulting in Company E filing a lawsuit against the Group, demanding payment of the purchase price.
+In the third quarter of 2024, the Group reached a settlement agreement with Company E. The Group used the previously deposited litigation bond to repay the outstanding amounts owed to Company E and purchased a batch of machinery and equipment from Company E. The remaining funds have been recovered by the Group.
+As of December 31, 2024, the litigation matter has been concluded.

-(10) Losses Due to Major Disasters:None
+(10) Losses Due to Major Disasters: None